The complete Marathon des Sables packing list:

-Ethics statement: We’re not under any obligation to write anything about these products, nor were we provided with any sort of compensation to do so.
-Within the article, there are affiliate links.
-If you buy something after clicking the link, we will receive a small commission.
+Ethics statement: Within the article, there are affiliate links.
+If you buy something after clicking the link, I will receive a small commission.
 To know more about our terms of service, you can visit the link at the bottom of the page.
 Thank you!

 It is said that gear selection will make or break your race, find out what we used here to make sure you’re best prepared for this epic challenge!